somatechlat/somafractalmemory/docs/ops/OBSERVABILITY.md

 # Observability Integration Guide

-This guide explains how to scrape Soma Fractal Memory metrics with Prometheus and surface them in Grafana.
+This guide focuses on exposing Soma Fractal Memory metrics to Prometheus.
+Grafana dashboards are optional and not covered here.

 ## 1. Enable ServiceMonitor (recommended)